 When I want to remove a skein of floss from a bag I don't have to remove the bag from the box.

-When I'm searching for "the perfect blue" I can pull out several bags, toss them on the desk, pick out the best one and pull just it from the bag.
-Then I can quickly put the others back in the box.
+When I'm searching for "the perfect blue" I can pull out several bags, toss them on the desk, pick out the skein that is the best match and then quickly refile the bags in the box.

 And if I ever needed to pack it all up I could lay all of the bags on their sides,